 Not many people want to read about yet another social media tool.
 People love to read about freedom.

-Since we are trying to find journalists who write about Tesla’s pricing model, they would in all probability be a business or financial journalist.
+Since we are trying to find journalists who write about Tesla’s pricing model, they would probably be business or financial journalists.

-Keep this in mind, since every journalist has a specific beat or field they write about.
-This is relevant for your pitch as you don’t want to target a reporter who usually writes on Tesla’s designs or engineering aspects.
+Remember this since every journalist has a specific beat or field they write about.
+This is relevant for your pitch, as you don’t want to target a reporter who usually writes about Tesla’s designs or engineering aspects.

 Determine whether they’re a freelancer or a reporter for a specific publication.
-Pay attention here, click on the reporter’s name to view their profile to see which publication they write for.
+Pay attention here: click on the reporter’s name to view their profile and see which publication they write for.
 Sometimes the email is hidden in a pull-down menu under the name – check for that.

 Verify it by checking their Twitter profile.
-They may also be a freelancer, which means they have a personal email address and not a publication one.
+They may also be freelancers, which means they have a personal email address rather than a publication one.

 This is a crucial part of your email when reaching out to the press for your business.

-They’ll either open your email or ignore it after reading this.
-They have 287 emails to go through that day, their chat client is blowing up and they need to write 4 stories.
+After reading this, they’ll either open your email or ignore it.
+They have 287 emails to go through that day, their chat client is blowing up, and they need to write four stories.
 Your email has to capture their attention.

-Usually, I ask myself what is the headline of my pitch?
-If I was the reporter’s boss (the editor) and had to look over this story, what would I want the headline to be for this story in order to shock or surprise readers?
-In my case it might be something like this:
+Usually, I ask myself, “What is the headline of my pitch?”
+If I were the reporter’s boss (the editor) and had to look over this story, what would I want the headline to be for this story to shock or surprise readers?
+In my case, it might be something like this:

 Why Used Teslas Cost $30,000 More Than A New Tesla

-Not perfect but something along those lines.
-Neil Patel, a friend of mine, has tested a lot of email subjects in his time and has found that the following one below works the best for when you want to do good PR:
+Not perfect, but something along those lines.
+Neil Patel, a friend of mine, has tested a lot of email subjects in his time and has found that the following one works the best when you want to do good PR:

 This is where most email pitches fall apart.
-Business owners put an entire press release in here or three detailed paragraphs of their project plan, or just a bunch of links to show how legit they are.
-Remember they have 287 emails in the inbox, IM client blowing up and 4 stories to write.
+Business owners put an entire press release, three detailed paragraphs of their project plan, or just a bunch of links to show how legit they are.

-They have no time to read through detailed emails or click on any links about your product.
+Remember, they have 287 emails in the inbox, an IM client blowing up, and four stories to write.
+They have no time to read detailed emails or click on links about your product.

 So here you need to appeal to the reporter’s interests when you run your own PR campaign.

-You might want to look through their profile, see other types of articles they write, questions they ask, things they tweet to get an idea of what types of things would pique their curiosity.
+You might want to look through their profile and see other types of articles they write, questions they ask, and things they tweet to get an idea of what kinds of things would pique their curiosity.

-For instance, if you are a fashion designer who uses a pop-up shop to sell her product rather than rely on social media and e-commerce, and you find out that your target reporter is interested in unique methods brands use to reach out to the public, you have a great starting line for your email pitch.
+For instance, if you are a fashion designer who sells her products in a pop-up shop rather than relying on social media and e-commerce, and find out that your target reporter is interested in unique methods brands use to reach out to the public, you have a great starting point for your email pitch.

-There is no perfect email template, you just have to play around with it.
-But never send an entire press release in the email, even if a PR expert or publicist insists that you do.
+There is no perfect email template; you just have to play around with it.
+But never send an entire press release in the email, even if a PR expert or publicist insists you do.

-For example, if I decide to use Neil’s subject line from above and his email format, I’ll alter it slightly, here is an example:
+For example, if I use Neil’s subject line from above and his email format, I’ll alter it slightly.
+Here is an example:

-You recently wrote a great article on Teslas, I really enjoyed your analysis on its affordability.
+You recently wrote a great article on Teslas.
+I really enjoyed your analysis of their affordability.
 We just completed a study and discovered that the average price of a used Tesla is $30k more than a new Tesla.
-Thought this would pique your curiosity.
+I thought this would pique your curiosity.

 We are publishing the findings from the study on [insert date], and I wanted to see if you would cover it beforehand.
 Here are two reasons your readers would love your coverage of this: